aknrdureegaesr/pelican.wiki.repo/Git-Tips.md

     git rebase upstream/master
     git rebase -i

-When prompted, choose "squash" for all of your commits, except the first one.
+When prompted, mark your initial commit with *pick*, and all your follow-on commits with *squash*.

-Edit the commit message to make sense, and describe all your changes.
+Then edit the commit message to make sense, taking out any extraneous information and succinctly describing your changes.
 Finally, push your changes via:

     git push --force origin newfeaturebranch